Design Diplomacy 2019: Ireland

 - Registered Only

 - Accessibility for all

 The ambassador’s official residence was designed by Armas Siitonen in 1918.
 Originally constructed as a private residence, the building was at one time owned by the Gesellius family.
 In 1920, to the west of the property, another building designed by Siitonen was constructed, which is of a similar style and form.
-A solid granite masonry terrace with white balustrade on the edge emphasizes the building’s hipped roof.
-From the general appearance, the building is classical in style, with a decorative façade.
+A solid granite masonry terrace with a white balustrade on the edge emphasizes the building’s hipped roof.
+From the general appearance, the building is classical in style, with a decorative facade.
 The exterior and interior columns are ionic, a style used in ancient Greece.
 Elements of Irish design can be seen in the representational rooms, most notably the Irish Waterford Crystal chandeliers.

 The event is part of the Helsinki Design Week Design Diplomacy discussion series, which open the doors to Helsinki-based ambassadors’ residences.
 See the participating embassies and their schedules here.

 - More information

 Helsinki Design Weekly is an online design publication presenting timely phenomena in the field of design and raises discussion about the future of the industry bolstered by top writers on the front lines.